vikasmotiwal/downloadURL/README.md

 -----
 .:
 downloadURL.py - python script

 input.txt - sample input file

 How to run the Script
 ---------------------

-1. download the project.
+1. Download the project.
-2. simply run the python script
+2. Dimply run the python script
-3. select a input file with urls or the given input file.
+3. Select an input text file with urls OR the given input file.